ropensci-archive/roweb2/content/blog/2018-01-29-rse-maelle-salmon.md

 ### Q: Do you get anything out of all the work you do on your advocacy activities?

 I enjoy it, the actual activity and the people I get to interact with, and that’s the main reason I do it.
 You get to engage with nice people all over the world.
 Interactions with other R-Ladies are fantastic.
 I also find it useful and meaningful.
 But if you really want me to mention other gains: through this, for example, I got invited to [SatRday in Cape Town](http://capetown2018.satrdays.org/), where I’ll give a workshop about R package development and a keynote about the rOpenSci onboarding system.
-I was also interviewed for the [DataFramed podcast](https://www.datacamp.com/community/podcast) talking about data science, epidemiology and public health, so I guess a few things have come out of these activities.

 ### Q: Why do you blog?